ryandhasgit/Comedy/Headlines/Headlines Summarized.md

 mental illnesses rebranded as job titles=

-mental breakdown? more like mental breakdancing says man clearly in crisis %
+mental breakdown? more like mental breakdancing says man clearly in crisis % #news

-disco-golf is back!=
+disco-golf is back!= #best

 disco discgolf not quite what we planned =